IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 operating systems, and to read and write network traces to a file was later put into a library named libpcap {{LIBPCAP}}.

-Other documents describe the original (legacy) format used by tcpdump (pcap, {{?I-D.ietf-opsawg-pcap}}), as well as the revised format {{?I-D.ietf-opsawg-pcapng}} which is used by tcpdump and Wireshark {{Wireshark}}.
+Other documents describe the original (legacy) format used by tcpdump (PCAP, {{?I-D.ietf-opsawg-pcap}}), as well as the revised format
+{{?I-D.ietf-opsawg-pcapng}} which is used by tcpdump and Wireshark
+{{Wireshark}}.

 Within those formats each packet that is captured is described by a LINKTYPE value.
 The LINKTYPE value selects one of many hundred formats for metadata and Layer 2 encapsulation of the packet.

-This document creates an IANA registry for the LINKTYPE format, establishing the IANA Considerations by which other uses of the pcap-related formats may register new LINKTYPE values.
+This document creates an IANA registry for the LINKTYPE format, establishing the IANA Considerations by which other uses of the PCAP-related formats may register new LINKTYPE values.

 # Terminology